fpvcode/snapture/README.md

 ## English

 ### Description
-The **Snapture** script allows you to take snapshots of a file structure, saving it into a single file (snap-file).
-This is something similar to archiving, but without any transformation - the data is stored in its original form.
+The **Snapture** script is for taking snapshots of a file structure into a single file (snap-file).
+It is similar to archiving but without any compression or transformation.

-Key features of the script:
+Key features:
   - Create a snap file from a specified directory.
   - Restore file structure from a snap file to a chosen directory.
   - Preserve information about the owner and access rights in UNIX-like systems.
   - List the files and directories stored in the snap file.
   - Verify file integrity using hash checks.
-  - Optional "strict mode" disable to terminate process on hash error.
+  - *Strict mode* in which recovery is aborted in the event of a hash error.

 ### Usage
 options: